ungleich/cdist/cdist/conf/type/__systemd_unit/man.rst

 ------------------

 restart
-    Restart the unit on change.
+    Restart the unit on unit file change or when the unit is inactive.

 MESSAGES
 --------